AntonyKi/A_Camera/README.md

 # A_Camera
-Simple camera app with some image processing and quality enchancing
+Simple camera app for Android with some image processing and quality enchancing